sbt/sbt/doc/README.md

 to get a description of the various options the command `command` (replace with one of the above command) accepts.

-Both command belows can be given repositories with the `-r` or `--repository` option, like
+Both commands below can be given repositories with the `-r` or `--repository` option, like
 ```
 -r central
 -r https://oss.sonatype.org/content/repositories/snapshots